18F/consulting/projects/epa/e-manifest/index.md

     link: /
 ---

+As of 12/30/2015, this site is no longer being maintained.
+If you want a current look at the state of e-Manifest, please examine the links below.
+Depending on when you see this, there is no guarantee the links below will still be updated.
+But it should be obvious if they are not.

 e-Manifest is a project by EPA to digitize hazardous waste management in the U.S.
 [Learn more about the history of the program »](http://www.epa.gov/osw/hazard/transportation/manifest/e-man.htm)